olopade-lab/sv-pipeline/README.md

-# Implementation of the Delly Pipeline
+# Implementation of Somatic Variant-Calling Pipelines in Parallel

 ### Steps to run the pipeline in Python: